w010/w_query2csv/README.txt

 7. ChangeLog

-0.1.1
-	First release with full documentation.

-0.1.5
-	Last built query is saved and available on debug Quotes in input are escaped to csv-compatible double quotes (was messing whole csv) Additional tables added to not_allowed_tables

-0.2.0
-	Code reworked and compatible with TYPO3 version 7.x and 8.x Userfunc field processing
-	Many minor improvements – some of them breaks compatibility.
-Please refer to Migration section, if updating

 0.3.0
 	Charset converting - iconv changed to mbstring (thanks to Henri Nathanson for suggestion) Inactive records filtering changed to native - now use enableFields = 1 for this. use default_enableColumns only when table isn't in TCA